daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   $ systemctl status jupyterhub.service
   ```

-  :bulb: <b>Your JupyterHub server should be up and running at <code> http://&lt;your instance IP address&gt;:8000 </code>. </b>
+  :bulb: <b>Your JupyterHub server should be up and running at <code>http://&lt;your instance IP address&gt;:8000</code>.</b> Make sure that `:8000` is included in your address.

-  #### (Important) First Time Login <a name="1st-login"></a>

-  Specification of the system user, "admin1" above, as an admin is needed in the beginning of the set up so that the user is able to access the JupyterHub server from a web browser for the first time only.
-Users can then be created manually.
-Alternatively, the [GitHub Authentication](#github-authentication) provides a guide to giving students the ability to login to the server with their GitHub credentials.
-This alternitive technique is more difficult to integrate and requires additional security precautions.
+  :warning: You are running an unsecured instance of JupyterHub.
+For network setup and security, see [below](#github-authentication).

   [Back to Top](#econometric-pedagogy)

 ## R

   :warning: The following directions are for use on Ubuntu servers.
 Administrative rights are required. :warning: